RoozbehBandpey/mlops-4-time-series/README.md

 #### Azure Container Registry
 The scoring Python script is packaged as a Docker image and versioned in the registry.
 #### Azure Key Vault
+All operational secrets, and certificates are stored in key vault
 #### Azure Storage

 Blob containers are used to store the logs from the scoring service.
 In this case, both the input data and the model prediction are collected.
 After some transformation, these logs can be used for model retraining.